simeonreusch/planobs/README.md

 # Installation
 Using Pip: ```pip install planobs```.

 Otherwise, you can clone the repository: ```git clone https://github.com/simeonreusch/planobs```, followed by ```poetry install``` This also gives you access to the Slackbot.

-Note for ARM-based macs: The install of `fiona` might fail.
-In that case, consider using a `conda` and issuing `conda install -c conda-forge fiona` before running `poetry`.
+Note for ARM-based macs: The install of `fiona` might fail if you do not have [gdal](https://gdal.org/) installed.
+In that case, consider using a `conda` and running `conda install -c conda-forge gdal` before running `poetry install`.

 # General usage
 ```python